-Gax and Darlis’eit traveled down the snow-clad streets of Durthlem warily.
-The particular avenue they traversed sloped downward ever so slightly, making the going that more treacherous.
-Once already Gax’s feet had slid out from under him and he’d crashed down onto his back to slide a dozen feet down the icy street.
+Gax and Darsil’eit traveled the snow-clad streets of Durthlem warily.
+The particular avenue they traversed sloped downward ever so slightly, making the going even more treacherous.
+Once already, Gax’s feet had slid out from under him and he’d crashed down onto his back to slide a dozen feet down the icy thoroughfare.

 Gax looked sidelong at his elf companion.
 “And a run with you in his bedroll!
 He said as much!”